oicr-gsi/shesmu/language.md

 A variable is considered used if it is possible to be referenced, but it does not need to be referenced in order to be considered used.
 For instance:

-    False ? a : b
+    If False Then a Else b

 references both `a` and `b` even though the value of `a` is never actually the result of this expression.